Mikescops/expressjs-starter-kit/README.md

 `node app`

-or use Gulp automation so that any modifications to files will reload the app :
+or use Gulp automation so that any modifications to files will reload the app and minify assets :

 `gulp`